EvanDiamantidis/TryHackMe/Blue/README.md

 Interesting, as this means we are most likely to find something in there!
 <br />
-*Administrators usually have pretty interesting things saved*, and it just so happens that we are looking for a flag which, more often than not, is a string saved in a document file.
+*Administrators usually have pretty interesting things saved*, and it just so happens that we are looking for a flag which, more often than not, is a string saved in a text file.
 This should prompt us to have a look under the "Documents" folder and see if we can find anything useful.

 ![image](https://user-images.githubusercontent.com/14150485/170968141-00d71b0d-707f-43cc-9083-e90075c4dc56.png)

-The "flag3.txt" file is in here!
+The "flag3.txt" file is in here, indeed!

 ```
 flag{admin_documents_can_be_valuable}
 ```

-Congrats, you pwned Blue!
+Congrats, you just pwned Blue!

 <br />
 <br />